https-github-com-ayushmehta651/RealOGs/README.md

 Project Robust
 =======================

-This project includes Android fullstack including our own Custom Android OS and Applications whose build system is synced with [Jenkins](http://badwolf.network:8081/).
+This project includes Android fullstack which involves our own Custom Android OS and an Application.
+The Custom ROM build system is synced with [Jenkins](http://badwolf.network:8081/).

 # RobustOS